 People call him “The King of Staws”.
 It is 26 years of work that build him into a miracle of the traditional manufacturing industry.

-For now, as one of the professional biodegradable products companies, SOTON could produce over 7,000 tons of straws annually, with an annual output of nearly 200 million Yuan.
-It owns 2/3 patents of the straw industry of the world and has laid all criteria for the straw industry around the globe.
+For now, as one of the professional biodegradable products companies, SOTON could produce over 7,000 tons of biodegradable straws bulk annually, with an annual output of nearly 200 million Yuan.
+It owns 2/3 patents of the straw industry of the world and has laid all criteria for the compostable straws bulk industry around the globe.

 “Never regard me as a president.
 I perhaps would let down the ones who come here to listen to entrepreneurship stories, ‘cause I’m not here to tell those stories.
 I have not too many hairs left on my head though, I’m younger than you, as the society no only define a person with physical age”.
 These are opening speeches of Lou Zhongping in almost each of his speeches.